joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

    AND gender='f'
 ```

-For this query, our index from above (on last name) would work.
+For this query, our index from above (on first name) is not optimal
-But it is not  optimal because there is no inherent sorting to
-all of the rows in the index with a given first name.
-So given the
-index, we would have to step through all of the rows to find the
-required IDs.
-This could be very inefficinet if there were many
-rows with first name Alex.
+because the rows for all users with first name 'Alex' are unsorted.

-To avoid this, SQL allows for indexing on multiple columns.
-When
+SQL allows for indexing on multiple columns, which will sort
-you index on multiple columns, it will sort by the first column,
-and then for similar values by successive columns.
+by successive columns for rows that have identical values of preceding

-Therefore, we could create an index on all three columns used in
+columns.
+For our example, we could index on first name, then last name,
-the WHERE clause:
+and then gender:

 ```sql
 CREATE INDEX people_first_last_gender_indx
 ON people (first,last,gender)
 ```

-This will create a index which sorts first on first name,
+This will create the index:
-then on last name for equal first names, and finally on gender.

 |     index | first |      last | gender |
 | --------- | ----- | --------- | ------ |